 The origins of the Shurden Lectures with Walter B. and Kay W. Shurden

 Previous Shurden Lectures

 Lecturer: Charles C. Haynes, founding director of the Religious Freedom Center of the Freedom Forum Institute

 Location: Mercer University in Macon, Georgia, and Mercer’s McAfee School of Theology in Atlanta

-Story Lecture #1 Lecture #2 Lecture #3 Podcast preview
+Story Video of Lecture #1 Video of Lecture #2 Video of Lecture #3 Podcast preview

 Watch the 2018 Shurden Lectures from Charles Haynes